frasermcc9/Quinzical/README.md

 A category should have at least 5 questions.
 The program might not work correctly if a category has less than five questions.

+Please not this is an experimental feature.
+Users should take care to ensure the files conform to the required specifications.

 ## Contributors

 - Fraser McCallum